lucmsilva651/BetterKega/README.md

 Now it is easy!
 Just open the ``"Tools"`` folder and click on the ``"Patcher.cmd"`` file.

 ## Post-install
-If you want to run BetterKega again after installation, just go inside the ``"Fusion364"`` folder and open the ``"BetterKega.exe"`` file, or just use the ``"Open BetterKega.cmd"`` script to open BetterKega.
+If you want to run BetterKega again after installation, just go inside the ``"Fusion364"`` folder and open the ``"Fusion.exe"`` file, or just use the ``"Open BetterKega.cmd"`` script to open BetterKega.

 ## License
 Kega Fusion made by [Steve Snake].
 [ResourceHacker] is made by [Angus Johnson].